dfinity/canister-profiling/collections/README.md

 * batch_get 50.
 Find 50 elements from the collection.
 * batch_put 50.
 Insert 50 elements to the collection.
 * batch_remove 50.
 Remove 50 elements from the collection.
+* upgrade.
+Upgrade the canister with the same Wasm module.
+The map state is persisted by serializing and deserializing states into stable memory.

 ## **💎 Takeaways**